 Time to Require Action

 So far, Kia and Hyundai have recalled about 700,000 vehicles since January.
-But auto safety advocates such as the Center of Auto Safety have maintained that it’s not enough.
+But auto safety advocates such as the Center of Auto Safety have maintained that it’s insufficient.
 In fact, Jason Levine with the Center for Auto Safety petitioned federal regulators to force the automakers to recall 2.9 million vehicles.
 Insurance claim records also show that more Hyundai and Kia vehicles are catching fire than have been reported to government regulators.

 Source: https://www.thedenverchannel.com/news/national/study-certain-kia-and-hyundai-engines-more-likely-to-catch-fire